oracle-quickstart/oci-kubernetes-monitoring/README.md

 - This file contains the necessary out of the box fluentd configuration to collect Kubernetes System/Service Logs, Linux System Logs and Application Pod/Container Logs.
 - Some log locations may differ for Kubernetes clusters other than OKE, EKS and may need modifications accordingly.
-A comprehensive out of the box covering typical kubernetes clusters will be available soon.
 - Use configmap-docker.yaml for Kubernetes clusters based off Docker runtime (e.g., OKE < 1.20) and configmap-cri.yaml for Kubernetes clusters based off CRI-O.
 - Inline comments are available in the file for each of the source/filter/match blocks for easy reference for making any changes to the configuration.
 - Refer [this](https://docs.oracle.com/en/learn/oci_logging_analytics_fluentd/) to learn about each of the Logging Analytics Fluentd Output plugin configuration parameters.